acsone/wms/odoo/local-src/connector_esb/README.rst

 * Export pharmacies to the ESB (differential, once a day)
 * Export products to the ESB (differential, once a day)
+* Export clients to the ESB (differential, twice a day)
+* Export clients addresses to the ESB (differential, twice a day)

 Webservices: